dannyely/SnapChatExporter/README.md

 Begin by going to https://accounts.snapchat.com/accounts/downloadmydata and requesting all of your snapchat data.
 It should arrive the same day.

-Next mass download, using the javascript code, credit to /Wozzify.
+Next mass download, using the javascript code: https://github.com/Wozzify/Snapchat-Memory-Downloader/blob/master/Snapchatdownloader.js credit to /Wozzify.
 You will need to use a browser that allows downloading multiple files, I had luck with firefox.
 Have all of these files downloaded to the same folder in your download directory.

 Next, edit the directory information in the python code, and run that.
 This will attach all of the image metadata to its date information.
 This will allow it the photos to be stored in their appropriate date when you upload it to Google Photos.
 The snapchat video memories already have date information attached.